Most In Demand Data Science Technical Skills

 Learn what data science technical skills and business skills are in the highest demand that you should have as a data scientist.

-Below, we will outline the top data science skills demanded in the job market for data scientists today.
+Below, we will outline the top data science technical skills demanded in the job market for data scientists today.
 Also, check out our post "Data Scientist Skills" where we have discussed all the technical and non-technical data science skills in detail.

-What Data Science Skills are Needed to Become a Successful Data Scientist Today
+What Data Science Technical Skills are Needed to Become a Successful Data Scientist Today

 1. Programming Skills

 Strong programming skills are particularly important for data scientist candidates.
 Skilled coders compose elegant solutions that are easily understood, scalable, and free from error.
 Employers tend to prefer candidates with coding experience as a result.
 Coding for data science is predominantly written in Python, SQL, and R. Each data science programming language has its own strengths and weaknesses, adding to the benefit of knowing multiple languages.
 Firms may have different preferred languages, but a knowledge of these three will suffice for the majority of data science jobs.
 In the event that you need to pick up another language, knowledge of one language often reduces the time needed to learn another.